The author is a hunter with a breadth of knowledge he's eager to share with the world.

-Knowledge is power, but for squirrel hunting all you need to know is what they look like, what they eat, and where they live.
+Knowledge is power, but for squirrel hunting, all you need to know is what they look like, what they eat, and where they live.
 If you know that you'll learn even more each time you go hunting.
 They are creatures that seem to amaze me every time I see one.
-Once you think you know everything about them, they will surprise you.
+Even when you think you know everything about them, they will surprise you.

 Welcome to the Nut House

 Just about every hunter started out squirrel hunting as a child.
 As we grew older, we started pursuing bigger, more challenging game.
 Small game hunting has taken a backseat; it's slowly becoming a thing of the past in some places.